-The Galata Tower, Galata Kulesi in , is one of the highest and oldest towers of Istanbul.
+The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers of Istanbul.
 63 meter (206 feet) high tower provides a panoramic view of the old town.
-It was built in the 14th century by the Genoese colony as part of the defense wall surrounding their district at directly opposite ancient Constantinopolis.
+It was built in the 14th century by the Genoese colony as part of the defense wall surrounding their district at Galata directly opposite ancient Constantinopolis.
 They called the tower as "Christea Turris", or "Tower of Christ".
-The Genoese were involved in trade with the and the tower was used for the surveillance of the Harbor in the .
-After the by , it served to detect fires in the city.
+The Genoese were involved in trade with the Byzantines and the tower was used for the surveillance of the Harbor in the Golden Horn.
+After the conquest of Constantinople by Mehmet II, it served to detect fires in the city.

 The Basilica Cistern was given its name for the reason of being located under the Stoa Basilica.
 It covers an area of 140 meters long and 70 meters wide.
 The cistern has 336 marble columns in Ionic or Corinthian styles, which are 9 meters in length.
 To enter the cistern, one has to go down a 52-step staircase.
 Water was brought from the reservoir in E?rikap?, in the Belgrade Forest, 19 kilometers away from the city.
 The cistern was capable of storing 100,000 tons of water coming from the reservoir.
 With the 971-meter-long Bozdo?an Aqueduct and the 115.45 meter long Maglova Aqueduct, the water was transported to the city center which was built by Emperor Justinian.